Priya Wagjiani

 Fantastic barristers at all levels.

-• Acting for a corporate trustee in an application for a blessing in relation to a large-scale employee benefit trust.
-Led by Penelope Reed KC.
+• Acting (led by Penelope Reed KC) for a corporate trustee in a complex application under the court’s Public Trustee v Cooper jurisdiction in relation to a large employee benefit trust.

-• Advising both claimants and defendants in claims under the Inheritance (Provision for Family and Dependants) Act 1975.
+• Advising and representing both claimants and defendants in proceedings under the Inheritance (Provision for Family and Dependants) Act 1975, including addressing claims that are brought outside of the primary limitation period.

-• Advising on non-contentious matters such as the proper construction of a will and non-contentious drafting such as deeds of appointment.
+• Advising on non-contentious private client matters, such as the interpretation of wills and drafting deeds of appointment.

-• Work in the Court of Protection, with a particular focus on property and affairs matters, including advising on proposed statutory will and deputyship applications.
+• Acting in Court of Protection property and affairs matters, including statutory will and deputyship applications.

-• Advising and representing two separate taxpayers in their appeals to the First-tier Tribunal against assessments by HMRC to income tax and lifetime inheritance tax.
-Both led by Oliver Marre.
+• Advising and representing taxpayers in appeals before the First-tier Tribunal (Tax Chamber) (both led by Oliver Marre).

 Before coming to the Bar, Priya worked on the Grenfell Tower Inquiry and the Independent Inquiry into Child Sexual Abuse.
-Thereafter, she spent a year working in the Trusts, Estates and Inheritance Disputes team at the leading international private client firm, Withers LLP.
+She subsequently worked in the Trusts, Estates and Inheritance Disputes team at the leading international private client firm Withers LLP.

 About Priya Wagjiani